-In the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 CDBG-DR Action Plan, which can be found at http://recovery.texas.gov/local-government/hud-requirements-reports/hurricane-harvey/index.html on the GLO website, Harris County was identified as a "most impacted and distressed" area and was allocated by the State, along with the City of Houston, a direct allocation from the State's CDBG-DR allocation at the direction of HUD of \$1,204,696,185.
-This included an additional \$89,309,355 allocated in August 14, 2018 Federal Register (PL 115-123), which will be used for housing recovery in Harris County.
-As Harris County and the City of Houston elected to develop their own local recovery programs, both jurisdictions are required to develop local supplemental action plans (SAPs) to be submitted as a substantial amendment under the State of Texas Action Plan.
+In the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 CDBG-DR Action Plan, which can be found at https://recovery.texas.gov/action-plans/index.html on the GLO website, Harris County was identified as a "most impacted and distressed" area and was allocated by the State, along with the City of Houston, a direct allocation from the State's CDBG-DR allocation at the direction of HUD of \$1,234,813,590.
+As Harris County and the City of Houston elected to develop their own local recovery programs, both jurisdictions were required to develop local supplemental action plans (SAPs) to be submitted as a substantial amendment under the State of Texas Action Plan.
 This substantial amendment (APA 1) was submitted and approved by HUD in December 2018.
+Subsequently, several programs within Harris County's SAP - identified in Sections 5.2 - have been eliminated and the funds from those programs either transferred to other programs within that SAP or to a new state-run homeowners assistance program through Amendment 7.
+Programs within the City of Houston SAP have been defunded and moved to a state-run homeowner assistance program, rental program, and economic revitalization program targeted within the city of Houston.